lvcabral/brs-engine/docs/limitations.md

-# Emulator Limitations
+# BrightScript Emulator Limitations

-This emulator is still a **prototype**, this way, there are several features from the **BrightScript** language and components that are not supported, or partially supported, some are planned to be implemented, others will stay as mock objects (for compatibility), and some are considered out of scope of this project.
+This emulator is still in **beta** stage, this way, there are several features from the **BrightScript** language and components that are not supported, or partially supported, some are planned to be implemented, others will stay as mock objects (for compatibility), and some are considered out of scope of this project.
 Below is the current list of those limitations:

-## In Scope (to be developed/fixed)
+## In Scope (to be developed/fixed in future releases)

-*   Statements `Goto`, `Stop` and `End` are not supported.
+*   Statements `Goto`, `Try..Catch` and `Throw` are not supported.
 *   It's not possible to compare events like `roUniversalControlEvent` to an integer (implicit `GetInt()`).
 *   Do not use the same `roMessagePort` instance with different objects (`roScreen`, `roAudioPlayer` etc.) create one per object type.
-*   The component `roInput` (for ECP support) is not implemented yet.
 *   Reserved words like `Mod` cannot be used as function parameters (Roku does allow that).
 *   Multi-dimensional arrays cannot be accessed as `array[x,y]` use the notation `array[x][y]` instead.
-*   Send `Invalid` on a function parameter when it explicitly defines the type, generates an error.
+*   Send `Invalid` as a function parameter when it explicitly defines the type, generates an error.
 If `Invalid` is possible remove type declaration.
 *   In a `for...next` loop the usage of the notation `next <variable>` is not supported.
 *   Audio playback via `roAudioResources` and `roAudioPlayer` is implemented, but with some limitations:
-    - Audio format `wma` is not supported.
+    - Audio format `wma` is not supported and `wav` is not supported only using Safari in MacOS.
     - Only one instance of `roAudioPlayer` is supported, if more are created those will share the content playlist.
     - If the `roAudioPlayer` instance is destroyed the audio keeps playing, make sure to call `.stop()` before discarding the object.
     - No `Timed Metadata` support.